mongodb/docs/source/faq/sharding.rst

 How does sharding work with replication?
 ----------------------------------------

-Each :term:`shard` is deployed as its own replica set.
+To use replication with sharding, deploy each :term:`shard` as a :term:`replica set`.

 What happens to unsharded collections in sharded databases?
 -----------------------------------------------------------